-VLSI Technology LLC v.
+- VLSI Technology LLC v.
 Intel Corporation (W.D.
 Tex).
-Served as the science advisor for the team that obtained a $2.2 billion jury verdict for VLSI Technology LLC in a suit against Intel Corporation.
+Served as the science advisor for the team that obtained a $2.3 billion final judgment for VLSI Technology in a suit against Intel.
 The matter involved two patents on technology used in Intel’s microprocessors.

 MyMail, Inc. v.
 Conduit Ltd., Perion Network Ltd., et al. (E.D.
 Tex., PTAB).
 Served as the science advisor for the team that represented the defendants in patent litigation and related inter partes review involving patents related to browser toolbar technology.
 The case settled shortly before oral hearing in the inter partes review.